Psyborg09/AirBnB_clone/models/README.md

-this models readme file will be updated soon
+this is a directory that contains all worked on models in this project.
+It will soon be updated